 - Make sure the platform aligns with your long-term business goals

 - For each platform, note the total cost of ownership (TCO), the payback period, and tools and methods for measuring ROI

-4. Choose a template : Most of the B2B ecommerce platforms have different third-party templates available which can allow you to customize the site’s appearance and feel.
-Some are free, but you don’t be afraid to pay a little money for an unique theme for your website and even to ask your developer to further tweak it if needed.
+4. Choose a template: Most of the B2B ecommerce platforms have different third-party templates available which can allow you to customize the site’s appearance and feel.
+Some are free but don’t be afraid to pay a little money for a unique theme for your website and even ask your developer to further tweak it if needed.

 Must-Haves on your B2B ecommerce Website

 Many B2B sites are missing one or several elements that could increase sales and improve customer experience.
 These are some elements to create a stand-out eCommerce website that maximizes your profits.